biophiliarts

 Landscape Architect Kopotek 1 Berlin

-biophiliarts.com is not a profit-making enterprise.
-Founded by Jo Moulton JOMO in 2015, it exists to profile creative practitioners and cultural tourism models, both local and global, in the broad 'Art Meets Nature' context.
-Copyright permission for images is sought from practitioners and/or their firms and draft text is submitted for acknowledgements prior to publishing.
-Frequently firms and/or artists provide caches of quality images with permission to reproduce.
+Created by Jo Moulton (JOMO) in 2015, biophiliarts.com is non-profit enterprise.
+It profiles creative practitioners and cultural tourism models, both local and global, in the broad 'Art Meets Nature' context.
+Copyright permission for images is sought from practitioners/galleries and/or their firms.
+Content is submitted prior to publishing for full copyright permissions.
+Artists/designers/contributors frequently publish on their websites.